haithamaouati/BW11/README.md

 7. Select _All Files_ as the file type to show all files in USB drive.
 8. Right-click on the _BypassWin11.reg_ file and click on the _Merge_ option, then click _Yes_ and then _OK_.
 9. Go back to previous back and then go to the next page to proceed.<br>
-> :heavy_check_mark: The "Unsupported" screen should no longer appear and you can continue the installation.
+> The "Unsupported" screen should no longer appear and you can continue the installation.

 ## Method 2